The Best Movies About U.S. Presidents to Show Your Students

 Warm Springs

-Warm Springs is a TV movie starring Kenneth Branagh, an actor who actually has a base in directing and starring in films about Shakespeare’s work.
-In the movie he plays President Franklin D. Roosevelt, who became President during the 1930’s.
-During the course of the film, he is diagnosed with polio and he goes to a resort in Warm Springs for become healthier.
+Warm Springs is a TV movie starring Kenneth Branagh, an actor who has experience in directing and starring in films about William Shakespeare’s work.
+In the movie, he plays President Franklin D. Roosevelt, who became president during the 1930’s.
+During the course of the film, President Roosevelt is diagnosed with polio and he goes to a resort in Warm Springs to become healthier.
 His experiences there are not forgotten, and he takes what he has learned and adapts it to his presidency nearly 10 years later.
-This film is not only is a good choice to show to students due to Roosevelt’s presence; it also deals with The Great Depression, another cornerstone of American History.
+This film is not only is a good choice to show to students due to Roosevelt’s presence, but it also deals with the Great Depression, another cornerstone of American History.

 Truman

-Another TV movie, Truman stars Gary Sinise (Lieutenant Dan from Forrest Gump) as the man who took over the White House after Franklin D. Roosevelt passed away.
-That being said, this movie serves as a great companion piece to Warm Springs, as it takes place right after.
-Much like Lincoln and Warm Springs, Truman focuses on the president and a bigger picture at large-in this film, it’s the atomic bomb.
-This movie has earned many awards, so it’s a must, especially for accuracy.
+Another TV movie, Truman, stars Gary Sinise (Lieutenant Dan from Forrest Gump) as the man who entered the White House after President Franklin D. Roosevelt passed away.
+This movie serves as a great companion piece to Warm Springs, as it takes place right after.
+Much like Lincoln and Warm Springs, Truman focuses on the president and developments with the atomic bomb.
+This movie has earned many awards, so it’s a must watch, especially for its accuracy.

 High School

-Not focusing on one actual president but several, Lee Daniel’s The Butler deals with some of the most important events of American History all in a two hour plus film.
-Butler Cecil Gaines (Forest Whitaker) attends to presidents for over three decades, among those being Dwight D. Eisenhower (Robin Williams), Richard Nixon (John Cusack), John F. Kennedy (James Marsden), Lyndon B. Johnson (Liev Schrieber), and Ronald Reagan (Alan Rickman).
-This all-star cast will definitely interest your classroom full of students, a lot of them probably being familiar faces.
+Not focusing on one actual president but several, The Butler deals with some of the most important events of American History in a film over 2 hours long.
+Butler Cecil Gaines (played by Forest Whitaker) attends to presidents for over 3 decades, among those being Dwight D. Eisenhower (played by Robin Williams), Richard Nixon (played by John Cusack), John F. Kennedy (played by James Marsden), Lyndon B. Johnson (played by Liev Schrieber), and Ronald Reagan (played by Alan Rickman).
+This all-star cast will definitely interest your classroom full of students, as aa lot of them are probably familiar faces.
 This film is definitely recommended, especially for all the historical moments that happen within the context of the movie.

 Frost/Nixon

-Based on a play of the same name, this movie reunites the stage actors Frank Langella (Nixon) and Michal Sheen (Frost) as Frost interviews Nixon on his talk show post The Watergate Scandal, and wants a confession out of him.
-The movie details the process of getting the interview to even happen in the first place, and the aftermath of it all.
-While the “true story” aspect of this film is not 100%, the underlying point of Nixon’s major flaw as President is on full record here, and serves as a strong viewing for students who knew nothing of the incident.
+Based on a play of the same name, this movie reunites the stage actors Frank Langella (playing Richard Nixon) and Michael Sheen (playing David Frost), as Frost interviews Nixon on his talk show after the Watergate Scandal, and seeks a confession from him.
+The movie details the process of getting the interview to happen in the first place, and the aftermath of it all.
+While the “true story” aspect of this film is not 100% accurate, the underlying point of Nixon’s mistakes as president is on full record here, and serves as a strong viewing for students who knew nothing of the incident.

 -Logan J. Fowler would like to thank Matthew Hedge for his help in movie research.
 Matthew is a fellow teacher who educates students about government and politics in New York City.